The Amazon subscribe and save is one of the best features available for different products that you sell on the Amazon marketplace.

 10. How to find how many subscriptions are there on an offer?

 You can see this from the Subscribe & Save Forecasting report.

 You can do this by comparing active subscribers for a time period in the SnS Forecasting report.

-12. How to see the number of customers who cancelled your Subscribe & Save?
+12. How to see the number of customers who canceled your Subscribe & Save?

 You can do this by performing a quick comparison in the performance & forecast reports for a particular time period.

-13. What does Amazon convey the customers upon enrollment?
+13. What does Amazon convey to the customers upon enrollment?

-After the enrollment, amazon educates about the consumers on how they can save time and money by becoming a subscriber for the items they want in their day-to-day lives.
+After the enrollment, amazon educates consumers on how they can save time and money by becoming a subscriber for the items they want in their day-to-day lives.
 For more information, check here.